pmurphy316/project_1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- _TODO: What is the main advantage of automating configuration with Ansible?:

 The primary benefit of Ansible is it allows IT administrators to automate away the drudgery from their daily tasks.
 That frees them to focus on efforts that help deliver more value to the business by spending time on more important tasks.

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+E.g., install Docker; download image; etc.:

-Create a new virtual network and then add a peer conenction.
+-Create a new virtual network and then add a peer conenction.

-Create a new virtual machine to run ELK.
+-Create a new virtual machine to run ELK.
 Locate and start your ansible container.
 Place the new virtual machine in the backend pool of an existing Azure load balancing solution.

-Add the virtual machine to the Ansible Host file.
+-Add the virtual machine to the Ansible Host file.
 Download and install docker.io, python3-pip and docker.

-Run the ansible container and ensure that it is properly installed.
+-Run the ansible container and ensure that it is properly installed.

-Ensure the  ELK stack server is running by adding the virtual machines ip address and attach it to :5601/app/kibana.
+-Ensure the  ELK stack server is running by adding the virtual machines ip address and attach it to :5601/app/kibana.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.